shamanec/GADS-devices-provider/docs/setup.md

 You need a paid Apple Developer account to build and sign `WebDriverAgent`.
 With latest Apple changes it might be possible to do it with free accounts but maybe you'll have to sign the `ipa` file each week and other limitations might apply as well

 1. Download and install [iOS App Signer](https://dantheman827.github.io/ios-app-signer/)
+2. Download the code of the lates mainstream [WebDriverAgent](https://github.com/appium/WebDriverAgent/releases) release or alternatively the code from the `main` branch of my fork of [WebDriverAgent](https://github.com/shamanec/WebDriverAgent) for faster tap/swipe interactions.
 2. Open `WebDriverAgent.xcodeproj` in Xcode.
 3. Ensure a team is selected before building the application.
 To do this go to: *Targets* and select each target one at a time.
 There should be a field for assigning teams certificates to the target.
 4. Remove your `WebDriverAgent` folder from `DerivedData` and run `Clean build folder` (just in case)